Clean Power Plan Tipsheet

 Clean Power Plan opponents are lodging several technical challenges to the rule, arguing that the plan's goals are not actually achievable and could disrupt the reliable operation of the electric grid.

-Although the timeline is not set in stone, observers of the case believe the D.C.
-Circuit could issue a decision this winter.
+Based on a request from the Trump administration, the D.C.
+Circuit is considering whether to put the case in abeyance indefinitely.
+Supporters of the rule are still hoping for a ruling.
 If the court upholds the rule, state and industry challengers would likely appeal to the Supreme Court.
-If the court strikes down the rule, the Trump administration is not expected to challenge the decision.
+If the court strikes down the rule, the Trump administration would not challenge the decision.
 Environmental groups, states and others supporting the rule could appeal on their own.
-The case could also be paused as the administration or Congress move to scrap the rule.
+If the court remands the rule to EPA, the agency would have time to decide how to rescind or rewrite it.